humdrum-tools/humdrum-documentation/guide/ch21/index.md

   `*-`       `*-`
   ---------- ---------- -- --
-Notice that each instance of the found pattern is output as a stand-alone humdrum \"mini-encoding,\" complete with initial exclusive interpretations and terminating spine-path terminators.\
+Notice that each instance of the found pattern is output as a stand-alone humdrum "mini-encoding," complete with initial exclusive interpretations and terminating spine-path terminators.\
 \
 **Example 21.2.** J.S.
 Bach, *Well-Tempered Clavier*, Vol. 1, Fugue 2.